Sanahin Bridge: Foundation

 The bridge was commissioned by Queen Vaneni (Nana) in honor of her prematurely deceased husband Abas II of the Kiurikian (Kwirikid) family, a branch of the Bagratunis (Bagratids).
 Abas was the last king of Lori (Tashir-Dzoraget), while Vaneni was the sister of Ivane and Zakare Zakarians, senior officials in the court of Tamar of Georgia.
 She left a 12-line inscription about commissioning the bridge on the back of a khachkar, originally placed prominently on its left side, on a high pedestal.
 (Note: The khachkar has been transferred to Sanahin Monastery for preservation.
 The top of the khachkar is missing.
 According to a contemporary record by Hovsep Arghutian, it was damaged by the forces of Agha Mohammad Khan Qajar of Iran during his 1795 campaign.
-It may have contained the date of its erection.)
+The lost section may have contained the date of its erection.)
 While the exact construction date is uncertain, scholars estimate that Abas Kiurikian died in 1192, and the bridge was built shortly after.
 Its date is typically cited as 1192 (Note: The government-approved list of monuments and the Culture Ministry list 1195.) or the late 12th century.

 Vaneni possessed great wealth and is a noteworthy female figure of medieval Armenia.
 Antony Eastmond suggested that building roads and bridges – infrastructure required to promote trade – formed part of women's patronage.
 Zaroui Pogossian added that in the inscription, Vaneni "claimed the royal prerogatives of her husband for herself" since, according to the contemporary jurist Mkhitar Gosh, the construction of bridges was the "prerogative of kings".
 Thus, she may have been affirming her role as a queen after her husband's death.